build-on-aws/content/tutorials/managing-high-volume-batch-sqs-eks/index.md

 ---
 title: "Managing Asynchronous Tasks with SQS and EFS Persistent Storage in Amazon EKS"
-description: "How to run asynchronous background tasks in your Amazon EKS cluster using Amazon SQS for task orchestration and Amazon EFS for scalable, high-availability storage."
+description: "Run background tasks in a job queue and leverage scalable, multi-availability zone storage."
 tags:
     - eks-cluster-setup
     - eks